 - Be quick to hear and slow to speak.

 James would urge us to be slow in our speaking and quick in our hearing as it can lead to unrighteousness that does not honor God (James 1:19).
 It’s OK to just listen and ask questions.
-Wisdom is gained when we can just sit silently and listen to others without feeling the obligation to have a response for everything.
+Wisdom is gained when we can just sit silently and listen to others without feeling the obligation to give a response to everything.

 - Be a brother or sister in Christ.

 My prayer is that we experience Revelation 7:9-10 on this side of heaven.
 Churches are filled with so many different people from all backgrounds and walks of life.
 If we are going to see that come to fruition, then we must begin to fight harder for the oneness that our Lord and Savior died for, so that the world may know that we belong to God.

 Stay connected by signing up for the N.C.
 Baptist monthly newsletter.